-Our historical net tangible book deficit as of December 31, 2018 was \$ million, or \$ per common share.
+Our historical net tangible book deficit as of December 31, 2018 was \$(55.4) million, or \$(17.45) per common share.
 Our historical net tangible book deficit represents our total tangible assets (which excludes deferred offering costs) less total liabilities and preferred shares.
 Historical net tangible book deficit per share is our historical net tangible book deficit divided by the number of common shares outstanding as of December 31, 2018.

-Our pro forma net tangible book value as of December 31, 2018 was \$ million, or \$ per common share, which gives effect to the automatic conversion of all outstanding preferred shares into an aggregate of 93,358,257 common shares immediately prior to the completion of this offering.
-Pro forma net tangible book value divided by the number of common shares deemed to be outstanding as of December 31, 2018.
+Our pro forma net tangible book value as of December 31, 2018 was \$83.4 million, or \$0.86 per common share, which gives effect to the automatic conversion of all outstanding preferred shares into an aggregate of 93,358,257 common shares immediately prior to the completion of this offering.
+Pro forma net tangible book value per share is our pro forma net tangible book value divided by the number of common shares deemed to be outstanding as of December 31, 2018.